HomeBlog › Track Day Cost

 The Complete HPDE Budget Guide

-A typical HPDE or open track day costs $600–$1,600 all-in for a single day once you include the entry fee, fuel, consumables, and travel.
-We tracked a real 7-event 2025 season at seven different venues — $6,410 total, $916 average per event, $14.21 weighted cost per lap.
-Here is every dollar, broken down.
+A typical full-day HPDE or open-track day often costs $600–$1,600 all-in once you include the entry fee, fuel, consumables, and travel.
+Evening road-course formats can be cheaper; destination weekends and fresh consumables can push much higher.
+To show where the money goes, this guide walks through an illustrative 7-event season at seven venues, modeled from real-world costs — $6,410 total, $916 average per event, $14.21 weighted cost per lap.
+(The season figures throughout are an illustrative example, not a single logged season.)

 Avg per event